unstoppabledomains/dev-docs/getting-started/glossary.md

 ### Namehashing

-A one-way algorithm that converts a domain name like `example.crypto` into an ERC-721 token Id so [smart contracts](#smart-contract) can understand it.
+A one-way algorithm that converts a domain name like `example.crypto` into an ERC-721 token ID so [smart contracts](#smart-contract) can understand it.

 ### Web3 Domain